 Many people who smoke have found their cure in a little battery operated device that is 95% safer than smoking.
 That little device can help millions of more people quit smoking, if we stop our current path and don't regulate the product out of existence.

+It's time to focus on the smokers.
 Let them quit smoking in peace.
 My way or the highway shouldn't be the message we send them.